ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 The "Datagram-Flow-Id" header field is used to associate one or more datagram flows with an HTTP message.
-As a simple example using a single flow, the definition of an HTTP method could instruct the client to use its flow allocation service to allocate a new flow ID, and then the client will add the "Datagram-Flow-Id" header field to its request to communicate that value to the server.
+As a simple example using a single flow, the definition of an HTTP method could instruct the client to use its flow ID allocation service to allocate a new flow ID, and then the client will add the "Datagram-Flow-Id" header field to its request to communicate that value to the server.
 In this example, the resulting header field could look like: